Diffraction measures and patterns of the complex dimensions of self-similar fractal strings. I. The lattice case

 is called a \textit{Dirichlet polynomial} with {\it scaling ratios} $r_1, \dots, r_N$ and respective {\it multiplicities} $m_0, \dots, m_N$.\footnote{In the geometric situation of a self-similar string $\mathcal{L}$ discussed just above, $r_0 := 1$ and $m_0 := -1$, while the $r_j$'s, with $j = 1, \dots, N$, correspond to the {\it distinct} scaling ratios, among the scaling ratios $\{r_j\}_{j = 1}^M$ of $\mathcal{L}$.
 Hence, in particular, $1 \leq N \leq M$ in this case, and, modulo a suitable abuse of notation, for each distinct scaling ratio $r_j$, for $j = 1, \dots, M$, $m_j := \#\{1 \leq k \leq M\colon r_k = r_j\}$ is indeed the multiplicity of $r_j$.} \end{definition}

 Therefore, the set of complex dimensions of any self-similar fractal string is a subset of the set of complex roots of an associated Dirichlet polynomial $f = f(s)$ with positive integer multiplicities.
-While, in general, some of the zeros of the denominator of the right-hand side of (\ref{extension}) could be cancelled by the roots of its numerator (see \cite[Section 2.3.3]{lapidus2012fractal}), in the important special case of a single gap length (i.e., when $g_1 = \cdots = g_K$) --- or, more generally, when the logarithms of the gaps are multiple integers of a same number $g \in (0,1)$ --- the complex dimensions precisely coincide with the complex roots of $f$.
+While, in general, some of the zeros of the denominator $f = f(s)$ of the right-hand side of (\ref{extension}) could be cancelled by the roots of its numerator (see \cite[Section 2.3.3]{lapidus2012fractal}), in the important special case of a single gap length (i.e., when $g_1 = \cdots = g_K$), the complex dimensions precisely coincide with the complex roots of $f$.

 Let $\mathcal{L}$ be a self-similar fractal string with the associated Dirichlet polynomial